-This vanguard program was established in 2007 to assist the integration into practice of IMG physicians having successfully completed the International Medical Graduate Assessment for Conditional Licensure (IMGACL) three month assessment process.
-In 2011, it was expanded to include physicians completing the Medical Licensure Program for IMGs (MLPIMG) and the Non-Registered Specialist Assessment Program (NRSAP).
+This vanguard program was established in 2007 to assist the integration into practice of IMG physicians having successfully completed the Practice Ready Assessment - Family Practice (PRA MB-FP) three month assessment process.
+In 2011, it was expanded to include physicians completing the Medical Licensure Program for International Medical Graduates (MLPIMG) and the Practice Ready Assessment - Specialty Practice (PRA MB-SP).

 Participation in the IMG Mentorship & Clinical Enhancement Program is mandatory and part of the undertaking signed with the College of Physicians and Surgeons of Manitoba.